skoblov-lab/SciLK/README.md

 ### Training new models

-You will find all the usage guides you might need in the `notebooks` subdirectory.
+You will find all the guidance you might need in the `notebooks` subdirectory.
-Take note, that almost all function used in the core package are heavily documented and type-annotated.
+Take note, that almost all functions from the core package are heavily documented and type-annotated.